Nikolai Ignatev: Biography

-From the nobles of the Tver province.
+From the nobles of Tver Governorate.
 Born in Constantinople, where his father, Nikolai Pavlovich, served as Envoy Extraordinary at the Ottoman Port.
 Elder brother Paul is the Minister of Education.

 He graduated from the Alexander Cadet Corps (1889) and the Page Corps (1891), was released as second lieutenant in the Life Guards Preobrazhensky Regiment.

 Ranks: Lieutenant (1895), Staff Captain (1900), Captain (1903), Colonel (1910), Aide-adjutant (1912), Major General (for distinction, 1915).

 He commanded a company and a battalion of the Preobrazhensky regiment.
 In 1897, he graduated from the Nikolaev Academy of the General Staff.
 In 1911-1914, he was the senior staff officer of the regiment.

 On July 12, 1914, he was appointed commander of the Preobrazhensky Regiment, with which he entered the First World War.
 He was awarded the Order of St. George, 4th degree:

 “For leading the brilliant actions of the regiment with great courage in the battles of the Lublin operation on Aug 19.
 2 Sept.
 1914, especially August 20.
 In 1914, at Vladislavov, during the defense of the regiment taken at 114.3 heights, when, despite repeated fierce enemy onslaught, heavy losses (17 officers and 800 lower ranks) and a double order to withdraw, he maintained his position and thereby ensured the division’s flank and the success of the Sukhodol operation."